 In our research portfolio, The PDF Way means supporting the creative ideas brought to us by scientific teams and individuals — peer-reviewed and time-tested.
 We provide long-term support to research teams at major universities; we award short-term research grants to individual investigators; and we help to solve specific research challenges through the staging of meetings among experts.
 (For a profile of one such scientist, see "Spotlight on Research".)

 In our advocacy programs, The PDF Way means harnessing the energies of individuals and families with Parkinson's.
 The most striking example of this is the signature program we call Parkinson's Advocates in Research (PAIR), in which we deploy lay advocates to play leadership roles in research.
-(For examples of how these advocates work, see photographs on page 10, also featured here.)
+(For examples of how these advocates work, see photographs featured here.)

 In all of these activities, we make certain pledges to our community.

 To our donors, we promise accountability and efficiency.
 (For the fifth consecutive year, we boast both the four-star (highest) rating of Charity Navigator, the respected charity watchdog group, and the premier seal of approval of the Better Business Bureau.)

 To people with Parkinson's, we promise a place at the very center of our operations — whether through our People with Parkinson's Advisory Council (PPAC), through PAIR (see above), or in the way we consult the community in the design and execution of each and every program and service.